 To change the connection order, click the Policy Server IP address or hostname.
 This opens the Policy Broker Connection Order window, with the current connection order listed.
-To move an instance up or down in the list:

-- 1. Click on a row in the table to select the Policy Broker entry. - 2.
-Click the Up or Down button to move the entry in the list. - 3.
-Repeat for each entry that you want to move. - 4.
-When you are finished making changes, click OK to return to the Policy Brokers page. - 5.
-Click OK again on the Policy Brokers page to cache your changes.
+- 1) Click on a row in the table to select the Policy Broker entry. - 2) Click the Up or Down button to move the entry in the list. - 3) Repeat for each entry that you want to move. - 4) When you are finished making changes, click OK to return to the Policy Brokers page. - Click OK again on the Policy Brokers page to cache your changes.
 The changes are not implemented until you click Save and Deploy.